 - Fields can be accessed as

-contains the whole line. - AWK has associative arrays, meaning its indexes can be strings, or numbers
+$NUMBER, where number is the index of the field starting from 1.$0contains the whole line. - AWK has associative arrays, meaning its indexes can be strings, or numbers

 - You can define them in the following format:

-- AWK does not support multi-dimensional arrays, but you can emulate it by concatenating the dimension indixes as a string
+arrayname[index] = value - AWK does not support multi-dimensional arrays, but you can emulate it by concatenating the dimension indixes as a string

 - You can define them in the following format: